DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/reference/options.md

 * ***ServerClockSkew***

-    Clock skew used in validating DPoP proof token expiration using a server-senerated nonce value.
+    Clock skew used in validating DPoP proof token expiration using a server-generated nonce value.
 Defaults to *0*.